Say YES to a Diabetes Charter for Canada!

 What is the Diabetes Charter for Canada?

 People with diabetes can experience challenges in all aspects of their life specifically related to their disease, which can be addressed through appropriate support by governments and other diabetes stakeholders.
 The Diabetes Charter for Canada (the Charter) provides statements that clearly outline what people with diabetes can and should expect from themselves and others in the diabetes community.
-The document confirms the rights and responsibilities of people living with diabetes, governments, service providers, employers, schools, preschools and daycare as well as the Canadian Diabetes Association (CDA).
+The document confirms the rights and responsibilities of people living with diabetes, governments, service providers, employers, schools, preschools and daycare as well as Diabetes Canada.

 It is hoped that, over time, the principles and values promoted within the Charter concerning diabetes prevention management, support and care will become the ‘new standard’ for people living with diabetes.

 The Diabetes Charter for Canada was informed by: